Audience & Messaging Framework

 Ideal Client Development

 Gladys and Esi reached out looking for a particular embodiment to their new venture.
-Both BIPOC women working in the tech industry — they know the overwhelm and burnout women face in tech.
+They are both BIPOC women working in the tech industry — they know the overwhelm and burnout women face in tech.
 They were looking to set the foundational aspects of their marketing to grow mindfully and intentionally.

 - Develop the details of their ideal client